manjunath-sp/toy-robot/INSTRUCTIONS.md

 output is sufficient.
 * A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.
+* Input can be from a file, or from standard input, as the developer chooses.
+* Provide test data to exercise the application.
+*  It is not required to provide any graphical output showing the movement of the toy robot.

 ## Constraints: